department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/research-plan.md

-# [DRAFT] Research Plan for [VSA Caregiver, Usability research of short form based on disability rating, Health Care application 10-10EZ, August 2021]
+# [DRAFT] Research Plan: VSA Caregiver, Usability research of shortened form based on disability rating, Health Care application 10-10EZ, August 2021

 ## Background
 This research is to be conducted on the Health Care Application (10-10EZ) by the Caregivers team.